 THE INVASION (2007)

-Also missing are the alarm screams, but there is the return of Veronica Cartwright, a veteran actress who starred in the 1978 version!
+Also missing are the alarm screams, but there is the return of veteran horror actress Veronica Cartwright, who starred in the 1978 version.
 Awesome.
 And as in the 1978 version, you start to see the ominous change in people on the streets of the city.
 Plus, the protagonist (Kidman) is a doctor, as was Kevin McCarthy in the original.

 Added to the mix is the idea that some people are immune to the virus if they had a particular illness as a child.
 And so—there’s a possibility of a “cure.”
 Nice twist on the original concept.

-Finally, this one really gives us a new perspective on humanity; as always, becoming a snatched body leaves you with no emotion, no fears, no feelings, no hate, and therefore, no suffering.
+Finally, The Invasion really gives us a new perspective on humanity; as always, becoming a snatched body leaves you with no emotion, no fears, no feelings, no hate, and therefore, no suffering.
 However, you’re left wondering, would it be so bad to live in a world where everyone gets along simply because they’re indifferent to each other?